ccheng11/BBK_CPCP/README.md

 Zuo, Cai (Vera), Zhongyuan Wang, and Qingjie Zeng.
 2023.
 From Poverty to Trust: Political Implications of the Anti-poverty Campaign in China. *International Political Science Review 44*(2): 277-298.

-### Week 9: Ideology and propaganda

-Guest speaker.
-Details TBD.

-### Week 10: Coercion and control

-**[Core]** Mattingly, Daniel C. 2019. *The Art of Political Control in China*.
-New York, NY: Cambridge University Press.

-**[Core]** Shih, Victor.
-2020.
-"China's Leninist Response to COVID-19: From Information Suppression to Total Mobilization."
-UCSD 21st Century China Center Research Paper No. 2021-02.

-Cai, Yongshun.
-2008.
-"Power Structure and Regime Resilience: Contentious Politics in China." *British Journal of Political Science 38*(3): 411-432.

-Desposato, Scott W., Gang Wang, and Jason Y. Wu.
-2021.
-"The Long-Term Impact of Mobilization and Repression on Political Trust." *Comparative Political Studies 54*(27): 2447-2474.

-Fu, Diana.
-2018. *Mobilizing Without the Masses: Control and Contention in China*.
-New York: Cambridge University Press.

-Lee, Ching Kwan, and Yonghong Zhang.
-2013.
-"The Power of Instability: Unraveling the Microfoundations of Bargained Authoritarianism in China." *American Journal of Sociology 118*(6): 1475-1508.

-Stern, Rachel.
-E., and Jonathan Hassid.
-2012.
-"Amplifying Silence: Uncertainty and Control Parables in Contemporary China."
-Comparative Political Studies 45(10): 1230-1254.

-Xu, Xu.
-2021.
-"To Repress or to Co-opt?
-Authoritarian Surveillance." *American Journal of Political Science 65*(2): 309-325.

 ### Week 11: China as a method

 **[Core]** Carlson, Allen, Mary E. Gallagher, Kenneth Lieberthal, and Melanie Manion.
 2010. *Contemporary Chinese Politics: New Sources, Methods, and Field Strategies*.
-New York, NY: Cambridge University Press. **Read ToCs and Introduction.**
+New York, NY: Cambridge University Press. **Read Table of Contents and Introduction.**

 Franziska, Keller Barbara.
 2016.
 Moving Beyond Factions: Using Social Network Analysis to Uncover Patronage Networks Among Chinese Elites. *Journal of East Asian Studies 16*(1), 17-41.